 2.Breville Smart Oven Pro BOV845 Best Value Convection Oven

-It strikes a good balance between quality and value money which is one of the reason it stands out as one of the best medium-sized convection ovens in the market.
+It strikes a good balance between quality and value money which is one of the reasons it stands out as one of the best medium-sized convection ovens in the market.

 Great Design and Materials

 The BOV845BSS is a solid oven.
-It’s made of stainless steel all round and even the included roasting tray and boiling rack are heavy duty.
+It’s made of stainless steel all around and even the included roasting tray and boiling rack are heavy duty.

 Great Cooking Performance

-The oven heats up quickly and cook far more uniformly compared to most other models within its price range.
+The oven heats up quickly and cooks far more uniformly compared to most other models within its price range.
 It uses the efficient Breville’s Element IQ technology.

 The inbuilt fan which makes up the convection function does so well in circulating the hot air inside the unit.
 Therefore, it heats up faster and the cooking time is short too due the continuous circulation of the hot air all around the oven.

 Generally, the Breville Smart Oven Pro is a well-built unit, one that can last years.
 The best part though is that you get even distribution of heat when cooking hence great results at the end.
 This is a great option for anyone looking for a medium-sized oven for doing small cook ups or preparing food quickly.

 3.Oster Roast Oven Best Roast Oven